LuminateBristol/hive_alife_2025/README.md

 | Library File | Description                                                   |
 |-------------|----------------------------------------------------------------|
 | Config.py   | Functions for parsing the config files into useable parameters |

-#### MkDocs
-Further documentation on the simulator files is provided in mkdocs through the 'hive_documentation' directory.
-This can be ran locally using the mkdocs serve command - see mkdocs info online here: https://www.mkdocs.org/